 Comments on reports

 Comments are now available for reports, to add perspective, and collaborate with others.
 You can also include attachments with comments.

 For more information, see Add comments to a report in a report server.

 DAX queries in reporting tools

-In the latest releases of Report Builder and SQL Server Data Tools, you can create native DAX queries against supported SQL Server Analysis Services tabular data models by dragging and dropping desired fields in the query designers.
+In the latest releases of Report Builder and SQL Server Data Tools, you can create native DAX queries against the SQL Server Analysis Services tabular data models.
+You can drag and drop fields in the query designers.
 See the Reporting Services blog.

 REST API support

 To enable development of modern applications and customization, SQL Server Reporting Services now supports a fully OpenAPI compliant RESTful API.
 The full API specification and documentation can now be found on SwaggerHub.